CStalks/recipe-page/README.md

 ## Key Learning Points
-* HTML Structure: I gained hands on experience in structuring web content using HTML, utilizing elements like headings, paragraphs, lists, and more to organize present information effectively.
+* HTML Structure: I gained hands on experience in structuring web content using HTML, utilizing elements like headings, paragraphs, lists, and more to organize and present information effectively.

 * CSS Styling: I also practiced applying CSS styles to enhance the appearance of the webpage and worked on colors and typography to create an appealing user interface.